WooTC/Captcha_Recognition/README.md

 ---|---|---
 <img src="./images/Es.png" width="150">|<img src="./images/Qs.png" width="150">|<img src="./images/Ws.png" width="100">

-Based on these observations, we believe any machine learning-based approach would have similar results, hence we just used the most straightforwards one, i.e. template matching for character recognition.
+Based on these observations, we believe any machine learning-based approach would have similar results, hence we just used the most straightforward one, i.e. template matching for character recognition.

 ### Performance